se-edu/learningresources/contents/data/sql/SQL.md

 ## Why learn SQL?

-The main reason why you should learn SQL relates to the widespread adoption of SQL.
+The main reason why you should learn SQL is because of its widespread adoption.
 As SQL is not limited to any particular operating system or programming language, RDBMSs (which use SQL)  are **widely used** by a lot of software applications %%(web, mobile etc.)%%.
 Hence, in order to utilize almost any relational database or RDBMS available today, you need to know the SQL language.

 ## Disadvantage